amitie10g/docker-megafuse/README.md

 An image based on the [Mega SDK](https://github.com/meganz/sdk) is available at the [main branch](https://github.com/Amitie10g/docker-megafuse).

 ## Caveats
-* The username and password are passed to the container as environment variables in plain text.
-I'm working in a way to encrypted (or at least ofuscate) the sensitive data.
+* The username and password are passed to the container as environment variables and stored in the config file in plain text.
+Is desirable to adapt the Matteo Serva's code.
-* This implementation lacks of a configurable caching methods (at least, I don't know how to set at compile time, as this approach uses the Mega SDK source code directly).
-The Matteo Serva's MegaFuse project implements a configurable caching.
+* The code is based on older versions of the Mega SDK, so, lot of warnings are displayed at compile time under newer versions of GCC.

-## Instructions
+## General usage

 ### Pull from Docker Hub
 ```